 Before you quit or start looking elsewhere, take the time to evaluate the situation.
 How can you leverage this opportunity to support your overall growth and the development of those around you?
 What can you control, and how can you influence change?
 The answers to these questions might help you discover ways to improve the environment around you and move forward with the company you chose.

-Imposter syndrome is the persistent inability to believe that one’s success is deserved or has been legitimately achieved because of one’s efforts or skills.
+Imposter syndrome is the persistent inability to believe that one’s success is deserved or has been legitimately achieved because of one’s efforts or skills, which may cause regret when changing jobs.
 Is this something you are experiencing?
 According to the International Journal of Behavioral Science, nearly 70% of working professionals have experienced imposter syndrome throughout their professional careers.
 A professional support system and mentors can be instrumental in reshaping your viewpoint about your value as it pertains to your new role.

 Are you being too hasty?
 Forbes Senior Contributor Jack Kelly says, “I’ve seen too many people quit their jobs for the wrong reasons.
 The decisions may have been prompted by a perceived slight, not being offered a promotion, a disagreement with a co-worker, or other matters that could have been smoothed out through a rational conversation, without having to take sudden drastic action.”
 Try communicating with leadership and peers to strengthen partnerships and shed light on the culture, company norms, and growth opportunities.
 These actions might reignite your enthusiasm for the company and the new role’s possibilities.

-If you’ve done all you can and simply must leave, here are a few steps.
+If you’ve done all you can, still regret taking a new job and feel that you simply must leave, here are a few steps:

 - Schedule a consultation with your resume writer or career coach to develop an understanding of how to communicate your short-term role on your resume and in an interview.